rtmalikian/CBT-diary-therapeutic-journalling-app/README.md

 - Balances left and right brain hemispheres
 - Enhances cognitive function and mental clarity

-Each technique comes with visual guidance to help maintain proper timing and rhythm for maximum therapeutic benefit
+Each technique comes with visual guidance to help maintain proper timing and rhythm for maximum therapeutic benefit.
 - **Progressive Muscle Relaxation (PMR)**: Step-by-step relaxation sessions
 - **Write Then Burn**: Securely write sensitive thoughts that self-destruct with animation
 - **Mood Tracking**: Track and visualize your emotional patterns over time